Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

-dequeue from the WaitSet to the EntryList
+dequeue from the WaitSet to the EntryList or _cxq

 ```cpp